 Of the 25 cases the United States filed, 14 resulted in commercial benefits to the United States, either through greater market access or stronger intellectual property protection.
-For example, in a case challenging Japan's inadequate time period for protection.
-For example, in a case changing sapan's inadequate time period for protecting copyrights on sound recordings, Japan changed its copyright law in 1996 after a WTO ruling.
+For example, in a case challenging Japan's inadequate time period for protecting copyrights on sound recordings, Japan changed its copyright law in 1996 after a WTO ruling.
 As a result of this change, U.S. sound recordings will be protected for a 50-year period, including retroactively.
 The U.S. recording industry estimated that these protections are worth about \$500 million annually.
+In the 11 other cases that the United States filed, 9 had limited commercial benefits, either because the implementation of the WTO ruling was disputed, other barriers wited or the case was brought mainly to unhold trade principles.
+For example,

-In the 11 other cases that the United States filed, 9 had limited commercial benefits, either because the implementation of the WTO ruling was disputed, other barriers existed on the case was brought mainly to unhold trade principles.
-For example, and the case was brought mainly to unhold trade principles.
-For example, riers existed, or the case was brought mainly to uphold trade principles.
+In the 11 other cases that the United States filed, 9 had limited commercial benefits, either because the implementation of the WTO ruling was disputed, other barriere existed, or the case was brought mainly to uphold trade principles.
 For example, in 2 high-profile cases, the EU decided not to fully comply with WTO rulings involving imports of bananas and hormone-treated beef and instead face U.S. retaliation of almost \$310 million for non-compliance.
 Losing parties are allowed to accept retaliation or provide compensation as alternatives to complying with WTO rulings.